zaicodes/whack-a-mole/README.md

 Demographics:

-- Age: Primarily targeted towards children, pre-teens, and casual gamers.
+- Age: Children, pre-teens, and casual gamers.
 - Gender: Can appeal to all genders.
 - Location: Global audience.
 - Tech Proficiency: Basic to moderate tech proficiency.